aldohemsn/persona-translation-analyzer/README.md

 ## How It Works: A Streamlined Workflow

-The system has been refactored into two core components: a set of AI instructions and a powerful, standalone visualizer.
+The system consists of two core components: a set of AI instructions for data generation and a powerful, standalone visualizer for analysis.

 ### Step 1: AI-Powered Analysis

 The analysis is performed by a Large Language Model (e.g., Google's Gemini) that has been given a detailed system prompt.

 1.  **Input:** The user provides the AI with one or more translation "triptychs."
-Each triplet consists of the source text, a draft translation, and a final revised version.
+Each consists of the source text, a draft translation, and a final revised version.

 2.  **Processing:** The AI, guided by the `ai_instruction_json_generation.md` prompt, analyzes the draft using the calibrated Analyst-Architect-Stylist framework.

-3.  **Output:** The AI generates a structured `JSON` object containing the detailed analysis, which the user then copies.
+3.  **Output:** The AI generates a structured `JSON` object.
+For each identified issue, the JSON captures a complete diagnostic triptych: the `source_segment`, the flawed `draft_segment`, and the corrected `revision_segment`.

+    ```
+    [
+      {
+        "case_id": "CASE-001",
+        "source": "Full source text...",
+        "draft": "Full draft text...",
+        "revision": "Full revision text...",
+        "diagnostics": [
+          {
+            "persona": "Analyst",
+            "source_segment": "The specific, complete semantic unit from the source.",
+            "draft_segment": "The corresponding flawed segment from the draft.",
+            "revision_segment": "The corresponding corrected segment from the revision."
+          }
+        ]
+      }
+    ]
+    ```

 ### Step 2: Interactive Visualization (`analyzer.html`)